 Melanie Hall QC, a founding member of The Circle and lawyer Miriam Gonzalez founded The Lawyers Circle in 2011.
 Members of The Lawyers Circle continue to use their skills to empower women and girls to realise their rights by working on the legal aspects of women’s disempowerment in the Global South.

 What began as an association of 20 lawyers eight years ago has now grown to a network of dedicated professionals working in the legal sector, ranging from junior lawyers to QCs, to partners of city law firms, all working together to leverage their expertise and networks in support of women and girls.

 What We Have Achieved

-Most recently The Lawyers Circle, in partnership with TrustLaw and the Clean Clothes Campaign, launched a report at the Copenhagen Fashion Summit on Thursday May 11th 2017.
+The Lawyers Circle, in partnership with TrustLaw and the Clean Clothes Campaign, launched a report at the Copenhagen Fashion Summit on Thursday May 11th 2017.
 The report sets out the legal argument that a living wage is a fundamental human right, and that companies and governments have a responsibility to uphold this right.
 It has been developed with the assistance of lawyers based in fourteen countries where large-scale retailers source garment production, including India, Bangladesh, Turkey and Mexico.
 It examines the relevant labour laws and regulations in these countries, as well as their implementation and control mechanisms.
 The report on the living wage in the garment industry is a true collaboration of key stakeholders a was launched at the Copenhagen Fashion Summit in 2017.
-In July 2018 a private celebration was held in regognition of the hard work that over 50 people from 14 countries put into this powerful report.
+In July 2018 a private celebration was held in recognition of the hard work that over 50 people from 14 countries put into this powerful report.
 Bringing together lawyers, The Circle members, volunteers and The Circle founder Annie Lennox and founding member Livia Firth, the event acknowledged achievements and set the tone for the work that still must be done for the empowerment of the most vulnerable women working in the garment industry.
 The report caught the attention of major publications such Vogue.